Discover the life of Sara in Brazil as a TEFL teacher!

 I began learning English when I was a teen, I have been practising by watching movies and singing along to my favourite songs—I have always had a fascination for lyrics.
 I also got the chance to meet native people from the USA and Canada to talk to.

 In 2010, I had just gotten my degree in Business Administration when I decided to come back to my hometown to help my family, my parents were going through a major financial crisis.
-I tried to get a job at one of the big companies in the
+I tried to get a job at one of the big companies in the area, but I was unsuccessful.
+I couldn’t find a job in my field.

 At that time I lived near an English School, so one day I submitted my resumé for teaching.
 I thought that was something I could do to make money, meet new people, and I was pretty sure I would have fun doing it!
 They weren’t looking for teachers, but it was still worth a shot!